 - Waitlists are offered only when a course is full.

 - Waitlists have capacity limits; once the waitlist is full, then you can't get on it until there is an opening.

 - You will not be allowed to waitlist for a class until you meet the prerequisites.

 - You cannot waitlist more than one section of the same course, or a course you are already enrolled in.
 For example, if you are registered in Math 111 CRN 13781, you cannot be on a wait-list for Math 111 CRN 13800.

 - If a course you have waitlisted becomes available, you must assure that there are no time conflicts with your schedule, or you will not be allowed to register for the waitlisted course.
 Time conflicts are not checked when waitlisting for a course, but will be enforced when registering for a course.

-- Waitlisting ends noon Friday of week 1 of the term.
+- Waitlisting ends at 9am on Wednesday of Week 1 of the term.
 At that point, all waitlists are purged.

 - Waitlisting is suspended during Fall term IntroDucktion.
 Lists are maintained in the system during this time, and waitlisting is turned back on in early August following the conclusion of Orientation.
 All lists from prior to Orientation will be intact.

 How to Use Waitlisting on DuckWeb